 3. Mandela: A Long Walk to Freedom (2013)

 How can you capture the spirit and determination of a legend like Nelson Mandela?
 It’s a hard part to play, especially if, as in A Long Walk to Freedom, it’s over a long period of time, but Elba produces some of his most compelling work in this biopic, where he captures Mandela’s steely determination and courage in a way that makes this drama movie unforgettable.

 Pacific Rim will go down in history not only as one of Elba’s best-ever roles, but as a modern classic.
 In terms of why his role as Marshal Stacker Pentecost is so compelling, director Guillermo del Toro puts it best.
 “I wanted somebody that could bring a lot of authority, but that you could feel the weight of the world on his shoulders,” he told IGN.

 Idris is one of those actors that is capable of embodying humanity, in almost like a Rodin sculpture-type, larger than life, almost like a Russian realism statue, you know, big hands, all the turmoil of humanity in his eyes.
 I wanted somebody that you could have doubts internally, and very few guys can do that.”

-Beasts of No Nation is a harrowing, unflinching watch about the depravity of war and the way young people are manipulated into becoming killing machines.
+Beasts of No Nation is a harrowing, unflinching war movie about the depravity of warfare and the way young people are manipulated into becoming killing machines.